 All of our coaches do give up their most valuable time to educate the players and we would ask that you support them.
 While styles may change from coach to coach – coaches all aim for the same result – to improve the player’s skills.
 If you have any queries of the coach as a parent, it is recommended approaches be made after training – rather than before or after a game.

 The referees are part of the game and, while we may not like their decisions at times, verbal or other abuse of referees is unacceptable behaviour and also sets a bad example to the children.
-A copy of the Basketball Victoria’s Code of Conduct is available on demand at the basketball office.
+A copy of the Basketball Victoria’s Code of Conduct is available on demand off the VJBL website.
 We would encourage every parent/player to read this.
 Melbourne players at all levels are expected to conduct themselves in a manner which does not bring discredit to themselves, their parents and the club.

 For all junior enquires, payments, uniforms, information or any problems you can find us just outside the basketball pay entry turnstiles point at the Basketball end of MSAC.